COVID-19 Response: Country Knowledge Exchange Series

 The series supported countries in disseminating and adopting best practices by highlighting concrete strategies to continue providing maternal, newborn, and child health services, voluntary family planning, and reproductive health care during the pandemic.

 Over 1,900 participants from 100 countries worldwide came together to participate in conversations about innovations that have worked during the pandemic to ensure that health systems are more resilient and efficient.
-Through this country knowledge exchange series, MOMENTUM highlighted experiences and emerging learning from India, Tanzania, Ethiopia, Bangladesh, Ghana, Sierra Leone, Malawi, Afghanistan, and Nigeria.
+Through this country knowledge exchange series, MOMENTUM highlighted experiences and emerging learning from India, Tanzania, Ethiopia, Bangladesh, Ghana, Sierra Leone, Malawi, and Nigeria.

 The webinar series comprised three sessions: